forem/forem/docs/tests/readme.md

 ## Continuous Integration & Continuous Deployment

 We are using Travis for CI and CD.
 Travis will run a build (in an isolated environment for testing) for every push to this repository.
+We also recently added [KnapsackPro](https://knapsackpro.com/) to our Travis CI setup.
+KnapsackPro allows us to split up our tests evenly between 3 different virtual machines.
+These 3 virtual machines all run in parallel which helps decrease the time needed to run all of our specs.

 Keep in mind that a passing build does not necessarily mean the project won't run into any issues.
 Strive to write good tests for the code you wish to